I will show you how to make a living wall in this article. I have built mine about two years ago.

 Conclusion on building a vertical garden

-Building a vertical garden for indoors yourself can be done within a couple of days or weeks.
+Building a vertical garden indoors can be done within a couple of days or weeks.

-Instead of spending thousands of dollars, you are able to build a living wall with your own bare hands costing you only a few hundred dollars at the most.
+Instead of spending thousands of dollars, you can build a living wall with your bare hands, costing you only a few hundred dollars.

-After one year of plant growth, I can honestly say that this is not only one of the most satisfying plant-related DIY projects but also one of the most successful.
+After one year of plant growth, I can honestly say that this is one of the most satisfying plant-related DIY projects and one of the most successful.

 The plant wall is getting thicker and thicker and denser by the day.

-The best thing having an automated plant wall is that it is almost fully automated.
+The best thing about having an automated plant wall is that it is almost fully automated.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.